Licensed Victuallers' School, Kennington London / Slough, Buckinghamshire

 In the late 1980s, the school moved to a new site at Ascot in Berkshire.
 Now known as LVS Ascot, it continues as a successful independent school.

-Other children's institutions that have been run by the Society include the Clevedon House School at Ben Rhydding, West Yorkshire (1905-2005), and the LVS School at Hassocks for children with learning difficulties.
+Other children's institutions that have been run by the Society include the Clevedon House School at Ben Rhydding, West Yorkshire (early 1980s-2005), and the LVS School at Hassocks for children with learning difficulties.

 In 2004, the Society of Licensed Victuallers became part of the Licensed Trade Charity.